KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is generated when a warning or error is returned by an ODBC data source.
 This class cannot be inherited.

-    throw [System.Data.Odbc.OdbcException]::New("The exception that is generated when a warning or error is returned by an ODBC data source.
-This class cannot be inherited.")
+    throw [System.Data.Odbc.OdbcException]::New('The exception that is generated when a warning or error is returned by an ODBC data source.
+This class cannot be inherited.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.Odbc.OdbcException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.Odbc.OdbcException.aspx)